 Start the Day Right with More Cafeteria Breakfast Options

-Many people want to have something hot for breakfast.
-You can offer things like scrambled eggs, pancakes, waffles and more to your patrons.
-If you are going to offer scrambled eggs, try to make sure that you offer a regular version and a cheese, vegetables or something else version as well.
-This will give your patrons something to choose from.
+For those patrons who want something hot for breakfast, you can offer things like scrambled eggs, pancakes, waffles and more.
+If you are going to offer scrambled eggs, make sure that you have a few varieties available such as cheese, vegetable and mushroom onion.
 Always make sure to use “liquid eggs” for making scrambled eggs.
 The citric acid in the eggs will help to keep them from turning green while sitting on the steam table.

-If you also serve lunch at your cafeteria, you can use the soup wells used ordinarily for soup to keep things like oatmeal, grits or cream of wheat, hot and ready.
-Your customers can choose these as their main course, or in addition to the other items they may want.
+If you are set up for serving lunch at your cafeteria, then you may already have the food warming and holding equipment needed for serving soup, gravies and other items.
+You can use these soup wells to keep breakfast foods such as oatmeal, grits or cream of wheat, hot and ready to eat.
+Your customers may want to choose these items as their main course, or in addition to any other items they plan on getting.

-If your cafeteria is set up as a cash-per-item operation, you might want to select some items that can be easily chosen and taken to the office or classroom.
-Things like cold yogurts, juices in bottles, or pop tarts are a great way to make sure you can market even to those that might not have the time to sit down.
+If your cafeteria is set up as a cash-per-item operation, you might want to select some grab and go items that can be purchased and taken to the office or classroom.
+Foods such as cold yogurts, juice bottles, ready made sandwiches, or pastries are a great way to make sure you can market to those that might not have the time to sit down and eat.

-Have a countertop display case next to the cash register that contains all of the take-away items you want to sell for breakfast.
-Keep in mind that many pre-packaged items can be sold for multiple days.
-In addition to the options you are making available for breakfast, you might also want to consider including some items that customers can buy for later in the day.
-This way you can capture some lunch business even before the lunch hour begins.
-Your customers will appreciate the convenience of being able to get the food they want when they want it.
+Be sure to have a refrigerated merchandiser set up next to the cash register that contains all of the to-go items you want to sell.
+You can sell both breakfast and lunch items in this merchandiser, so customers can buy items for breakfast as well as for later on in the day.
+In this way you can capture some lunch business even before the lunch hour begins, and your customers will appreciate the convenience of being able to get the food they want when they want it.